This post may contain affiliate links and/or codes. You won’t pay anything extra, but I might make a commission.

 A friend suggested that 2/3 all-purpose flour mixed with 1/3 cake flour gives you a pretty good substitute for White Lily, and I will probably try that at some point and do some comparisons.
 But I needed White Lily Self Rising, so if I substituted I would also have to approximate self-rising flour.
 I really just wanted to try this with the real thing.

 (Incidentally, don’t let people tell you that you can make your own self-rising flour, and that it will be exactly the same.
-Yes, you can add baking powder and salt to regular flour, and it will be similar, but real self-rising flour is made with a different kind of wheat, and the flour ends up being lighter and softer than all-purpose flour.
+Yes, you can add baking powder and salt to regular flour, and it will rise, but real self-rising flour is made with a different kind of wheat, and the flour ends up being lighter and softer than all-purpose flour.
 It might not make a difference with some recipes, but with others it will.)

 Years ago I’d looked for White Lily on Amazon, and couldn’t even find it there.
 So, I gave up my search.
 But now White Lily Flour is so much easier to get!